Sports in Pittsburgh: Trails, camping, biking

 For hikers/trailblazers that desire a historical or cultural element to nature the metropolitan area offers the Fort Necessity National Battlefield, Bushy Run Battlefield, the Bear Run conservancy containing both Fallingwater and Kentuck Knob, the smaller yet hikable Meadowcroft Rock Shelter features pre-Columbian archeology.
 The large urban parks described earlier such as Schenley Park includes several historical/cultural sites including Phipps Conservatory and proximity to Schenley Plaza, the Cathedral of Learning, Hillman Library and the Frick Gallery.
 Riverview includes the Allegheny Observatory and Point includes the Fort Pitt Museum and the remains of Fort Duquesne.

 For true environmentalists and wildlife fans the metro area includes the Jennings Environmental Education Center, as well the Allegheny Islands State Park, Ohio River Islands National Wildlife Refuge and Ohiopyle for hiking and water sports.

 Tennis

-Such teams as the Pittsburgh Triangles have built a small but loyal fan base for tennis in the region, being a perennial championship contender in the 1970s and winning a world title in 1975.
-Generations later the region still has deep tennis roots with the year-round all-weather Mellon Park Tennis Center being a world class facility for the sport, and natives such as Bjorn Fratangelo, Bonnie Gadusek, Donald Johnson and Gretchen Magers succeeding in international competition and rankings.
+Such teams as the Pittsburgh Triangles have built a fan base for tennis in the region, being a perennial championship contender in the 1970s and winning a world title in 1975.

 From 1979 to 1984 the city also hosted a yearly international tournament, the Pittsburgh Open.